hammadweb2020/hammadweb2020/README.md

 ### Muhammad Hammad Siddique

-#### Senior Web Developer
+#### Full Stack Developer

-A Senior Web Developer professional, with 7+ years of work experience in the Middle East and Europe.
+A Full Stack Developer professional, with 7+ years of work experience in the Middle East and Europe.
 I’ve been working and collaborating with top Advertising agencies and clients directly.

 ### Languages and Tools: